ninjeanne/bookly/SRS.md

 -   [create book entry](ADD LINK) ADD LINK
 -   [design cover](ADD LINK)ADD LINK
 -   [design friendship book page](ADD LINK)ADD LINK

+#### 3.1.3 Read data given over API endpoints

+For the communication between both sides (frontend and backend) a universal data format is needed, therefore JSON is used.
+The frontend sends data in JSON to the backend in form of a request and waits for a response from the backend which also answers with JSON.

+#### 3.1.4 Parse data

+Incoming data needs to be checked if the sent values represent the correct data type and if the user that sends the request has the permissions to do so.
+#### 3.1.5 Provide data

+After data is requested from the frontend and the user is allowed to do so, the backend sends data.
+In addition, the response contains a HTTP status code even if the request failed so that the frontend knows if it just received data or an error.

+### 3.2 Functionality – User Interface

+The frontend provides an user interface for the users to interact with and is able to request data from the data backend.

 ### 3.3 Usability